ace-design/island/bot.md

 String context = "{ ... }";raid.initialize(context);                     // Context initialization
 while ( !endOfGame ) {  String decision = raid.takeDecision();      // Decision taking, one at a time  String result  = engine.compute(decision);  raid.acknowledgeResults(result);	          // Result storage}

+String report = raid.deliverFinalReport();    // Retrieve report from the raid
 ```

 The `endOfGame` condition is defined as the following (only the last one is correct from the championship point of view):